-'19, a four-time lvy champion and All-American on the women's open rowing team. won the Von Kienbusch Award.
-Princeton's varsity eight was undefeated in the 2019 regular season and placed seventh at the NCAA Championships.
+'19, a four-time lvy champion and All-American on the women's open rowing team, won the Von Kienbusch Award.
+Princeton's varsity eight was undefeated in the 2019 regular season and placed

-Economics major LAUREN BARNARD '19
+LAUREN BARNARD '19

 (women's open rowing) received the Class of 1916 Cup, given to the senior letter-winner with the highest academic standing.
 Four students shared the Art Lane Award for "outstanding contribution to sport and society": CARLY BONNET '19 (women's track and field), KURT HOLUBA '19 (football), SYDNEY JORDAN '19 (women's basketball), and RYAN WILSON '19 (men's water polo).